TerjeKir/weiss/README.md

   Path to syzygy tablebase files.

 * #### NoobBook
-  Allow Weiss to probe noobpwnftw's online opening database.
+  Allow Weiss to query and play moves suggested by [noobpwnftw's online opening database](https://www.chessdb.cn/queryc_en/).

 Note: Weiss will print a string indicating it supports Ponder, this is done to make cutechess GUI show pondermove accuracy.
 Weiss does not actually support this option.